What is Shareholders Equity?

 The excess value paid by the purchaser of the shares above the par value can be found in the “Additional Paid-In Capital (APIC)” line item.

-As a standard modeling convention, APIC is typically coupled together with “Common Stock”.
+Note: As a standard modeling convention, APIC is typically coupled with “Common Stock”.

-Next, the “Retained Earnings” are the accumulated net profits (i.e. the “bottom line”) that the company held onto as opposed to paying dividends to shareholders.
+Next, the “Retained Earnings” are the accumulated net profits (i.e. the “bottom line”) that the company holds onto as opposed to paying dividends to shareholders.

-For mature companies that have been consistently profitable, the retained earnings line item can contribute the highest percentage of shareholders’ equity.
+For mature companies consistently profitable, the retained earnings line item can contribute the highest percentage of shareholders’ equity.
 In these types of scenarios, the management team’s decision to add more to its cash reserves causes its cash balance to accumulate.

 As a side benefit, the issuance of a dividend to shareholders can be perceived as a positive signal by the market that management is confident in the future profitability of the company, especially because dividends are rarely cut once announced.